 Now if we head back to the dashboard, we will have 3 charts that can be arrange the way we like.

 A common thing we might want to do is to request more data than is allowed in a single Strapi API request.
 Chartbrew has pagination support out of the box and can automatically paginate the requests to get as much data as it's indicated.
 The pagination can be configured from the API request page.

 To enable the pagination, the template must be changed to Pages and the query parameter needs to be set to pagination[page].
 Adjust the maximum number of records and it's all good to go!

-Keeping the charts up-to-date & sharing
+Keeping the charts up-to-date & Sharing

 One main use-case of Chartbrew is to always have up-to-date charts.
 Chartbrew can automatically update the charts with the latest data from Strapi.
-To configure and auto-update schedule, head over to your dashboard and open the menu in the corner of a chart to get access to the auto-update feature.
+To configure and auto-update the schedule, head over to your dashboard and open the menu in the corner of a chart to get access to the auto-update feature.